kswoll/metacoder/Readme.md

 Here's we've defined an attribute, `PropertyAttribute` that is just a naked attribute we're using to mark the fields for which we want properties generated.

 Next we need to define the generator.
-This is a class that implements the interface `IMetacoder`:
+This is a class that lives in the same project that implements the interface `IMetacoder`:

     public class NotifyPropertyChangeMetacoder : IMetacoder
     {